-In the second in our series of articles created in association with 1 Granary and Lee McQueen’s Sarabande foundation, the person who recruited all your favourite designers to their jobs at LVMH, offers advice to young designers just starting out in the...
+In the second in our series of articles created in association with 1 Granary and Lee McQueen’s Sarabande foundation, the person who recruited all your favorite designers to their jobs at LVMH offers advice to young designers just starting out in the...

 As tuition fees have risen, the value of education has become increasingly linked to employability.
-Top college rankings and university marketing campaigns all prioritise post-graduate employment when it comes to quality evaluation.
+Top college rankings and university marketing campaigns all prioritize post-graduate employment when it comes to quality evaluation.
 Even art schools tend to measure employability above personal development or critical success.
-Understandably, students take a huge financial risk when enrolling and they want to assure they 'get their money's worth.'
+Understandably, students take a huge financial risk when enrolling and they want to assure they "get their money's worth."
 Nevertheless, fashion education is particularly ill-equipped to prepare students for their career.
-The truth is that graduate employment is rarely as high as claim.
+The truth is that graduate employment is rarely as high as claimed.

 It was shocking and disappointing to learn that students seem to be lost in presenting themselves in front of employers.

 She noted how badly students are prepared for the real world.
 "It was shocking and disappointing to learn that students seem to be lost in presenting themselves in front of employers," Gena exclaimed.
 Since colleges spend practically no time preparing their students for job interviews, young graduates show up to those meetings completely clueless on how to act or respond.
 Applicants need to learn how to express their ideas clearly and in a short amount of time.
 It's not just up to the recruiter to do their research.